tsuyama1990/annoying_adversarial_auditors/dev_documents/templates/ARCHITECT_INSTRUCTION.md

 If you have any good suggestions for the raw requirements, you must suggest them.
 (e.g. Modernize the architectures, codes, add more features, etc.)

+**CRITICAL WARNING - READ THIS FIRST:**
+1. **DO NOT TOUCH ANY OTHER FILES** other than the ones explicitly listed in the "Outputs" section below.
+2. **DO NOT START IMPLEMENTATION.** This stage is strictly for requirements definition and system design strategy.
+3. Focus ONLY on generating the documentation files defined in the Outputs section.
+4. ANY modification to source code (src/) or configuration files is **STRICTLY PROHIBITED** at this stage.

 ## Inputs
 - `ALL_SPEC.md`: The raw requirement document.